Tidö Agreement: Liberal Party

 The participation of the Liberals in a government agreement with the Sweden Democrats caused a level of controversy within the party.
+Several prominent Liberal politicians would quit the party due to the agreement, including former European Commissioner Cecilia Malmström, former party leader Bengt Westerberg, and former Minister for European Union Affairs Birgitta Ohlsson.

 The party faced criticism from the Alliance of Liberals and Democrats for Europe Party (ALDE), the European group to which the Liberals are affiliated, for signing an agreement with the Sweden Democrats.
 ALDE said that it would be investigating the relationship between the Liberals and the Sweden Democrats, whereas Renew Europe, ALDE's group in the European Parliament, stated that Liberals leader Johan Pehrson would be excluded from future conferences.

-On 20 November 2022, Expressen published leaked comments Liberal leader Johan Pehrson had made in a meeting with party members in which Pehrson referred to the Sweden Democrats as "a brown sludge," referring the Nazi Brownshirts, and claimed that he had prevented "a load of crazy stuff" from being included in the agreement.
+On 20 November 2022, Expressen published leaked comments Liberal leader Johan Pehrson had made in a meeting with party members in which Pehrson referred to the Sweden Democrats as "a brown sludge", referring the Nazi Brownshirts, and claimed that he had prevented "a load of crazy stuff" from being included in the agreement.
 Pehrson later told SVT that his comments had been sensationalised by Expressen and that the two parties could cooperate despite their ideological differences.